No. 20 Madras Mail: Plot

 The train No.20 Madras Mail to Madras starts from Trivandrum Central railway station.
 R. K. Nair, a Kollam-based businessman takes the first class coach to Madras with his wife Geetha and daughter Devi from Kollam Junction.
 Tony Kurishingal, along with his friends Hitchcock Kanjikkuzhi and Kumbalam Hari boards the same coach from Kottayam.
 Tony is the son of a wealthy businessman, Kurishinkal Kariyachan, Kanjikuzhi is a detective novelist and Hari is a young politician.
-The three of them are going to Madras to see a cricket match, a cabaret, and to make attempts to make Kanjikuzhi's novel Vaazhikuzhiyile Kolapathakam a movie.
-All three are drunk.
+Three of them are going to Madras to see a test cricket match, a cabaret, and to make attempts to make Kanjikuzhi's novel Vaarikkuzhiyile Kolapathakam a movie.
+All three are drunkards.From Ernakulam Town station, another passenger Sunil boards the train at the last moment.

 After seeing Devi, Tony and friends make several attempts in getting a seat for Tony in the same coach of Devi, with the help of ticket inspector Nadar, but with little success.
 While doing so, Tony gets into heated arguments with Nair and Sunil, who shares the same coach.
-Film actor Mammootty boards the train from Thrissur and gets into the same coach.
+Film actor Mammootty himself boards the train from Thrissur and gets into the same coach.
 Nadar leaves the train at Palakkad after giving company with Tony and gang and the new TTE Chokalingam / Choki assumes duty.
 Tony and his friends visit Mammootty and become friends with him.
-Meanwhile, Tony tries to flirt with Devi while she returns from the toilet, which causes Tony to land in trouble with Nair, but on Mammootty's intervention the matter is settled.
+Meanwhile, Tony tries to flirt with Devi while she returns from the restroom, which causes Tony to land in trouble with Nair, but on Mammootty's intervention the matter is settled.

 In the morning, as the train reaches Madras, Devi is found murdered in the toilet.
 Suspicion lands on Tony and friends and they run away from the spot in fear.
 The investigation is carried out by police officer DySP Murthy who learns from Chokalingam that Mammootty had taken photos of Tony and friends while in the train.
 He gets the photo from him and are publicly displayed.
 Mammootty helps Tony and friends to return to Kerala secretly as he believes they are innocent.

 Back in Kerala, they are confronted by Sunil.
-Sunil sneaks upon Tony holding a switchblade at the lake where Tony, Kumbalam and Kanjikkuzhi were bathing.
-Sunil attempts to murder Tony, Kumbalam and Kanjikkuzhi.
+Sunil sneaks upon Tony holding a switchblade at the lake where Tony, Hari and Kanjikkuzhi were bathing.
+Sunil attempts to murder Tony, Hari and Kanjikkuzhi, thinking they murdered Devi.
 Tony defeats and subdue Sunil in the fight that ensued.
 Tony orders Sunil to spill information about Devi's killer.
 Sunil was actually the lover of Devi and both had planned to elope from the train at Erode, but failed as Sunil could not get out off the train in time during the halt.
 Devi, with the help of the station master takes a taxi to the next station, Salem, and get back to train.